-A beautiful girl, though extremely thin, with pale skin and tresses of red gold hair, Jane Avril soon became infamous for performing the cancan at the Jardin de Paris, a fashionable dance hall in the Champs-Elysees.
+Jane Avril was a beautiful girl (though she was extremely thin, with pale skin and tresses of red gold hair) who had become quite infamous for performing the Cancan at the Jardin de Paris: a fashionable Parisian dance hall situated in the Champs-Elysees.

-Lautrec had been employed to produce an advertising illustration, and the dancer who featured in that poster soon became very fond indeed of the diminutive artist (for whom congenital childhood illnesses resulted in legs which did not grow, with an adult height of around five foot).
+Lautrec had been employed to illustrate an advertisement for the hall, and the dancer who featured in his striking poster soon became very fond indeed of the diminutive artist - for whom congenital childhood illnesses resulted in legs which did not grow, with an adult height of around five foot.

-The two friends came from different backgrounds, with Lautrec being born into one of France's oldest noble families - a family which must have been disappointed when the ambitions of this talented young man were not quite as lofty as they might have been - irresistibly drawn to night clubs such as the Moulin Rouge, recording the seedier side of life in the area known as Montmarte; then a haunt of other louche artists, philosophers and writers.
+The two friends came from very different backgrounds.
+Lautrec had been born into one of France's oldest noble families, and that family must have been disappointed when this talented young man's ambitions were not quite as lofty as they might have been - being so irresistibly drawn to night clubs such as the Moulin Rouge where he used his art to record the seedier side of Montmarte life; the area that was then a haunt of artists, writers and philosophers.

 At the Moulin Rouge (1892-93)

-There, among other working girls he was to meet Jane Avril.
-Living in a Parisian brother, Jane was said to be the daughter of a courtesan, with an absent father romantically rumoured to have been a foreign aristocrat.
-She was originally named as Jeanne but in later life preferred to use the stage name of Jane - thinking it sounded English and the epitome of 'chic'.
-And, perhaps that renaming was also an attempt to forget an unhappy, abusive past which resulted in her leaving home when she was only thirteen years old, soon afterwards ending up in the care of Paris' Salpetriere psychiatric hospital.
+There, amongst all the working girls, he was to meet Jane Avril.
+She was living in a Parisian brothel where it was said that she was the child of a famous courtesan, her absent father rumoured to have been a foreign aristocrat.
+She was originally named as Jeanne, but preferred to use Jane for her stage career - thinking it sounded English, and the epitome of 'chic'.
+Perhaps that renaming was also an attempt to forget an abusive past which resulted in her leaving home when she was only thirteen years old - very soon afterwards taken in by the Paris' Salpetriere psychiatric hospital.

-While there, when attending a fancy-dress ball, Jane was to discover her love of dance - the art form that would become her cure.
-However some nervous mannerisms exhibited during her illness (perhaps the condition St Vitus' Dance) continued to appear whenever she was performing, which led to some observers saying that she looked like a big jerky bird or 'an orchid in a frenzy'.
-She was also known as 'La Melinite' (a form of explosive dynamite) and Jane La Folle (Crazy Jane).
+While there, when attending a fancy-dress ball, Jane discovered her love of dance - the art form that would become her 'cure'.
+However, some nervous mannerisms exhibited during her illness (perhaps the condition St Vitus' Dance) were never quite lost when she performed, leading to some observers saying that she looked like a big jerky bird, or 'an orchid in a frenzy'.
+She was also known as 'La Melinite' (a form of explosive dynamite), and Jane La Folle (Crazy Jane).

 Jane Avril (1891-92) - looking somewhat artistocratic